Atelier

 Biography

-de Laporte
+Pierre-Louis de Laporte

 Pierre-Louis de Laporte has won several international awards and is a graduate of the Lyon Conservatory, where he trained under Nicole Corti and Lionel Sow.
 His artistic identity was shaped by interactions with inspiring figures like Raphaël Pichon, Grete Pedersen and Gary Graden.
 Pierre-Louis is deeply fascinated by the creation of choral sound.
 He combines his artistic work with research into the connections between listening, space and voice.
 He directs several ensembles and also serves as a guest conductor.
 In this role, he has led prestigious ensembles both in France and internationally, including the Radio France choir, the Dijon Opera choir and the NFM Choir of Wrocław, Poland.